Owuraku22/Owuraku22/README.md

 - 👋 Hi, my name is Safo
-- 👀 I’m a backend developer
+- 👀 I’m a fullstack developer
 - 🌱 I’m happy on collaborating on Laravel and Php projects
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me owurakwaku758@gmail.com